Skip to content

 Local Full Note, Daily Note Vault-backed, file-centric parsing and persistence.

-Remote Google, Outlook, CalDAV, ICS Network-backed with auth/protocol handling and staged loading behavior.
+Remote Google, Outlook, CalDAV, ICS, Google Tasks Network-backed with auth/protocol handling and staged loading behavior.

 Integration Tasks, TaskNotes, Bases Plugin/API integration with custom semantics beyond simple event files.